Studio A Board

 Lorraine was formerly an investment banker in New York and Sydney specialising in corporate advisory.
 As a senior investment banker at JP Morgan in New York, Lorraine was responsible for the provision of advice (mergers, acquisitions, divestments and capital raisings) to many of Wall Street's largest companies including several multinationals.
 In Australia, Lorraine advised a diverse range of clients (public and private), as well as advising on various government privatisations.

-In addition to being on the Board of Studio A, Lorraine is also on the Board of the Museum of Contemporary Art Australia, she is Chair of the Museum of Contemporary Art Australia’s Director’s Circle and is on the Museum of Contemporary Art Australia’s Foundation Council.
+In addition to being a Board member of Studio A, Lorraine is also a Board member of the Museum of Contemporary Art Australia, she is also Chair of the Museum’s Director’s Circle and is a member of the Museum’s Foundation Council.
 She is a member of the TATE Museum’s International Council, a member of the Advisory Board of Global Women Leaders – Strategic Philanthropy and a member of the Board of Kincoppal - Rose Bay School.

 Barbara Ward is an experienced and qualified senior executive in the not-for-profit sector, with knowledge and expertise in the corporate service field including accounting and business administration.

 Barbara has been Managing Director of the San Foundation for the past 5 years.
 She is responsible for the foundations strategic day-to-day operation, which includes fundraising.
 Barbara sits on a number of charity boards both nationally and abroad and has received many rewards for her incredible work.